IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

 ## Docker Setup

-This repository contains a Docker setup for running AutoDock Vina version 1.2.2.
-The following instructions will guide you through cloning the repository, building the Docker image, setting up input/output directories, and running AutoDock Vina inside the Docker container.
+This guide will help you clone the repository, build the Docker image, set up input/output directories, and run AutoDock Vina (v1.2.2) inside a Docker container.

 ### 1. Clone the Repository
 First, clone the repository and navigate to the AutoDock Vina folder:

 ```bash